sabin2000pro/Connect-4/README.md

 4. To compile the ConnectFour.c and create an executable, type the following command: "gcc -o ConnectFour ConnectFour.c".
 This will create an executable that you will be able to run.

 5. Run the executable.

+***Windows***
+If your Operating System is Windows then follow the steps below to run the application:

+> Start up the Command Prompt or the Microsoft Visual Studio 2017 Command Propmpt.

+> Type in the current directory that you are working in (cd "Folder name").

+> Type in the MS-DOS Shell make "<filename>" to make the application with regards to the makefile.

+> Type in the MS-DOS Shell: cl "<filename>" to compile the application that will then create an executable file.

+> Run the executable file.

+> Finally don't forget to type in "nmake clean" to clean any junk files necessary, ie any junk .exe/.obj files.